Transilvania International Film Festival

 The festival is open to the public as well as to the large number of accredited journalists and distributors attending the festival.

-The winner of the Transilvania Trophy will have up to two additional screenings, with no screening fee, during the satellite events organized by TIFF in Sibiu, Oradea and during TIFF Caravan in 2021.
+The winner of the Transilvania Trophy and the winner of the What’s up doc? competition will have up to two additional screenings, with no screening fee, during the satellite events organized by Transilvania IFF in Sibiu, Oradea and during TIFF Caravan in 2023.

 Acceptance to participate in the festival implies compliance with the regulations herein.